shikhar3295/adam2392.github.io/content/blog/academic/simulating-tvb.md

 TBD

 ## 2. Simulating Epilepsy
 In order to simulate epilepsy, you are going to walk through a pipeline using TVB.
+Details are left out for now.

 i.
 Structural Connectivity
 What is the matrix of connectivities between your brain regions?